 If you are a student or teacher of German, then my “High German Sound Alphabet” is for you.
 Here is some info about it:

 Pronunciation is the gateway to a language and part of its essence.
 We learn our mother tongue first through full-body immersion in its sounds and rhythms while we are in the womb and then by continued immersion as well as by patient imitation and joyful repetition of its basic sounds and structures when we are small children.
 But in-depth, joyful, and continuous pronunciation practice is missing in the foreign language classroom.
 This book is one of the missing links.
 It offers the basic building blocks of German (i.e., its sounds) in a systematic, memorable, and fun way.
 It is both a sort of language gym, in which you can develop your German language muscles, as well as a sort of reference map that will help you navigate unknown territory.
 The book is also an introduction to the IPA and to the art of sound-spelling words.

 Learning a language is a lot of work and seems like an overwhelming task, an insurmountable obstacle.
 The trick is to break this obstacle down into yummy bite-size study units, so that the actual process of learning becomes not only doable but also rewarding and joyful.
 This book offers the first round of installments of such yummy bite-size study units.

 So – get out of overwhelm and into joyful ease and flow one yummy sound bite at a time.

 I offer the book as a paperback and as an ebook.

-I am very grateful to Manuel Seiss for making the beautiful book cover for the ebook version.
+I am very grateful to Manuel Seiss for making the beautiful book cover.